Atlanta Conference of Negro Problems: Purpose

-About the Conference
+Conduct

 The first two Atlanta University Conferences of Negro Problems were held by George C. Bradford, in 1896 and 1897.
 Even though he co-founded the Atlanta University Studies and directed these first two conferences, Bradford's contributions to these events have still not been fully investigated.
 It is often W. E. B. DuBois who gets the credit for the founding of the annual conference.

 The first Conference of Negro Problems at Atlanta University focused on the morality of African Americans in cities.
 Bradford invited the Department of Labour to help him carry out the study, to tabulate and publish the results.
 The statistics they collected became the basis of a serious dealing with the social and economic conditions of African Americans.

 Du Bois thought that the biggest problem with the early Atlanta University Studies was Bradford's efforts to replicate the Hampton and Tuskegee models.
 He was determined to execute at Atlanta University what he had previously been unable to get administrators and white institutions to try.
 This was a program of objective and scientific inquiry into social, economic, and political conditions of African Americans.
 Another notable problem that the Atlanta University Studies encountered was Bradford's lack of social science background, especially dealing with racial problems.
 Bradford was a Boston businessman who graduated from Harvard in finance, so was not experienced enough to perfect his studies of black Americans and Atlanta University.
 The president of Atlanta University, Horace Bumstead, eventually searched for a more qualified figure to lead the research program at the university.